fraxinus1098/3D-VR-Journal-Visualizer/masterplan.md

 - Create a 3D visualization of emotional patterns and thematic connections
 - Develop a WebXR application compatible with Oculus Quest 3
 - Enable interactive exploration of journal entries in an immersive environment
-- Optional: Incorporate select Warhol paintings into the visualization

 ## 3. Target Audience
 - Primary: You (for class project)